 Cotton hammocks soak up water like a sponge.

 When you first bring them out in the spring, spray them with a water repellant to minimize water retention.

-To really clean an outdoor umbrella, you'll need to take it apart and put the top part back into the stand so that it's within reach.
-Then, crank the umbrella open and wash it with a liquid cleaner and a sponge.
+To really clean an umbrella, take it apart and put the top part back into the stand so that it's within reach.
+Then crank the umbrella open and wash it with a liquid cleaner and a sponge.